 Ingredients

-- 4 fresh cherries - pitted and halved
+- 4 fresh cherries pitted and halved, optional

 Instructions

-- Open your Immaculate Organic Crescent Rolls, but don't unroll them.
+- Open your crescent rolls, but don't unroll them.
 Slice them into 8 equal-sized rounds instead.
-Transfer the rounds to a baking sheet lined with parchment paper, and use the palm of your hand to flatten the rounds slightly.
+Transfer the rounds to a baking sheet lined with parchment paper, and use the palm of your hand to flatten the rounds, then use a fork to create a shallow well in the middle of each crescent roll round.
+Press with the fork in the center in one direction, then turn it to press in the other, so you create a pattern like this: #.

-- Place one cherry half face-down in the middle of each Danish.
+- Place one cherry half (if using) face-down in the middle of each danish.
+Press gently, but you don't want to cram it into the cream cheese.

-- Bake 11-14 minutes, until the pastry is golden brown.
-Cool for 5-10 minutes before serving.
+- Bake 11 to 14 minutes, until the pastry is golden brown.
+Baking time will depend on your oven.
+Cool for 5 to 10 minutes before serving.

 Eva